eeric/coco-eval-free/README.md

 # coco-eval-free
 coco eval by custom category to multi object classification
 # modified the 26th line in coco_detection.py
-if category is two, then id index is [0,1], as following
+if category is two, then id index is [0,1], as following:

 self.cat_ids = [0, 1] ##Custom category index